 Eligibility.
-Disabled to the extent that no longer able to perform duties of a fireman before being eligible for age & service retirement.
+One month of service and disabled to the extent that no longer able to perform the duties of a fireman before being eligible for age & service retirement.

 Amount.
-50% of base pay.
+32/75 of base pay.

-Member's Death While Active, Or In Retired Status, Or Retired
+Member's Death While Active, Or In Deferred Status, Or Retired